dembskic/SuN_cGAN/README.md

 -singles_analysis.png, a 2D histogram showing percent error results for the provided single gamma-ray testing spectra -doubles_analysis.png, a 2D histogram showing percent error results for the provided double gamma-ray testing spectra

-The weights presented in (arxiv link here) can also be loaded into the model to view results from a training with a larger training dataset.
+Our best weights can also be loaded into the model to view results from a training with a larger training dataset.